When The Helpers Carry Their Own Trauma

 About the Author

-Chelsea Adams, LPC is a licensed therapist with over 7 years of experience supporting clients in their mental wellness.
-She specializes in intergenerational, relational, religious, and systemic trauma and uses a decolonized model of evidence-based approaches such as EMDR, Somatic Internal Family Systems, Psychodynamic Psychotherapy, and therapy intensives to help clients connect to their own wisdom, voice, and power.
+Chelsea Adams, LPC is a licensed therapist with over 8 years of experience supporting clients in their mental wellness.
+She specializes in attachment & relational trauma and race-based traumatic stress.
+She uses a model of evidence-based approaches such as EMDR, Somatic Internal Family Systems, Psychodynamic Psychotherapy, and therapy intensives to help clients connect to their own wisdom, voice, and power.
 Chelsea is committed to providing compassionate, expert care online for clients across Pennsylvania.

 learn more about chelsea